The Young Writers Studio is an exciting five-day writing program for local high school students.

 - Remember that detail, description, and sharing quick anecdotes or examples can help make your writing fun and relatable.
 Also remember that editing for typos and small errors helps show that you care and are trying to make the best first impression.

-Your letter should be no more than 650 words (minimum 500 words).
-650 words is the standard maximum length for a college application essay, so it will be good practice!
+Your letter should be no more than 650 words (minimum 500 words), which is the standard maximum length for a college application essay.
+It will be good practice!

 About our Team

 The Young Writers Studio is funded in part by the John S. and James L. Knight Foundation, as part of the Knight Arts Challenge.